 Stay in touch with others

-We can't be together in groups at this time.
-Because of this you may not be able to be physically close with people who want to offer condolences.
+You may not be able to be physically close with people who want to offer condolences at this time.

 Even though you may be physically cut off from your usual support network, try not to become emotionally isolated.
 Allow people to offer their condolences and support you in different ways.